SmithsonianTropicalDataPortal/STDP_Documentation/docs/faq.md

 * Additionally, you may want to consider using Globus to workaround upload errors.
 Globus is a third-party data transfer tool that ESS-DIVE commonly uses to support large or difficult file uploads.
 Learn more on our <a href="https://smithsonian.dataone.org/portals/tropical/Globus" target="_blank">Globus documentation page</a>.

+## Other

+### What are the Liscening and Data Distribution terms for datasets added into STRP?

+All data and metadata will be released under either the <a href="https://creativecommons.org/publicdomain/zero/1.0/" target="_blank">CC-0 Public Domain Dedication</a> or the <a href="https://creativecommons.org/licenses/by/4.0/" target="_blank">Creative Commons Attribution 4.0 International License</a>.
+In cases where legal (e.g., contractual) or ethical (e.g., human subjects) restrictions to data sharing exist, it is incumbent on the researcher to ensure compliance with all federal, university, and Institutional Review Board policies, so as to not publish sensitive data.
+As a repository dedicated to helping researchers increase collaboration and the pace of science, this repository needs certain rights to copy, store, and redistribute data and metadata.
+By uploading data, metadata, and any other content to the KNB, users warrant that they own any rights to the content and are authorized to do so under copyright or any other right that might pertain to the content. <a href="https://www.bitlaw.com/copyright/database.html" target="_blank">Data and facts themselves are not covered under copyright</a> in the US and most countries, since facts in and of themselves are not eligible for copyright.
+That said, some associated metadata and some particular compilations of data could potentially be covered by copyright in some jurisdictions.

+**By uploading content, users grant the STDP repository and the Smithsonian all rights needed to copy, store, redistribute, and share data, metadata, and any other content.
+By marking content as publicly available, users grant the STDP repository, the Smithsonian, and any other users the right to copy the content and redistribute it to the public without restriction under the terms of the <a href="https://creativecommons.org/publicdomain/zero/1.0/" target="_blank">CC-0 Public Domain Dedication</a> or the <a href="https://creativecommons.org/licenses/by/4.0/" target="_blank">Creative Commons Attribution 4.0 International License</a>, depending on which license users choose at the time of upload.**